 This bill will go through the traditional congressional process and will need to be voted on by the House.
 A Senate’s companion bill will be introduced in the coming weeks, because it is standard congressional procedure for both chambers of Congress to pass the bill before it can go to the President for signature.

 Why a national plan and why now?

 Parkinson’s is a disease that requires a national effort to cure and prevent.
-Parkinson’s costs the U.S. $52 billion every year, half of which is shouldered by the federal government, and that annual cost is expected to grow to $80 million by the year 2037.
+Parkinson’s costs the U.S. $52 billion every year, half of which is shouldered by the federal government, and that annual cost is expected to grow to $80 billion by the year 2037.

 A national plan to end Parkinson’s has the potential to:

 - Dramatically increase federal research funding

 - Develop more effective pathways for treatments and cures

 - Spark new and improved models for patient care